-Join Steve Fullmer for an in-depth discussion in this video The Problem Steps Recorder, part of Troubleshooting Windows 7.
+Join Steve Fullmer for an in-depth discussion in this video The Problem Steps Recorder, part of Windows 7: Troubleshoot.

 - You're watching the interface technical training Windows 7 troubleshooting module set, and in this set we're going to talk about the tools, as well as the techniques, for troubleshooting Windows 7.
 Now, it's a pretty elegant operating system, but you can always have problems go wrong, whether they're based on accidental user error, incompatibility of an application, hey, network card connectivity, the vacuum cleaner knocked the plug out, whether it is, there's lots of troubleshooting, and we're going to talk about this.
 But I would be remiss if I didn't start with one of the best tools.